polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

    result:x:@strings.concat
 ```

-Save the file, an invoke the [following relative URL](http://localhost:4444/magic/modules/tutorials/hello?name=thomas)
+Save the file and invoke the [following URL](http://localhost:4444/magic/modules/tutorials/hello?name=thomas)
-using your browser - _"/magic/modules/tutorials/hello?name=thomas"_.
+using your browser.
 The result should resemble the following.

 ```json
 {"result":"Hello thomas"}